AutodriveNcat/Perception_LiDAR_Camera/README.md

 7- Now you are ready to use the drivers.

+## Using the LiDAR
-## To use the drivers and start getting data from the LiDAR, opena terminal and use the following commadn to start the ROS master:
+To use the drivers and start getting data from the LiDAR, opena terminal and use the following commadn to start the ROS master:

 ``
 roscore